Killer poke: LG CD-ROM drives

 Certain models of LG CD-ROM drives with specific firmware used an abnormal command for "update firmware": the "clear buffer" command usually used on CD-RW drives.
 Linux uses this command to tell the difference between CD-ROM and CD-RW drives.
 Most CD-ROM drives dependably return an error for the unsupported CD-RW command, but the faulty drives interpreted it as "update firmware", causing them to stop working (or, in casual parlance, to be "bricked").

 Flash memory

 The resource of flash memory is large, but limited.
 Since writing to storage is an essential operation, most applications have enough privileges to exhaust the resource of flash chips within 24 hours by filling the storage enough to cause write amplification and continuously rewriting a small file.

 MSi Laptops UEFI

 Systemd mounts variables used by Unified Extensible Firmware Interface on Linux system's sysfs as writable by the root user of a system.
 As a result, it is possible for the root user of a system to completely brick a system with a non-conforming UEFI implementation (specifically some MSi laptops) by using the rm command to delete the /sys/firmware/efi/efivars/ directory, or recursively delete the root directory.

+Samsung Galaxy displays

+A number of Samsung Galaxy devices have been reported to be affected by a firmware update whose display drivers pushed the screen beyond its limits and incurred irreversible damage to the AMOLED displays used on the phones, leaving permanent green or pink lines on the screens after updating to the latest One UI software.